Wang-Theo/ME5413_Mobile_Robot_Mapping_Navigation/README.md

 ```
 Uncomment corresponding algorithm you want to use in `src/me5413_world/launch/move_base.launch`
 The parameters of planning algorithms and costmap are in corresponding `params` files.
+For localization, amcl,ekf_template and robot_pose_ekf had been used.
+Then, the global planner has three choice can be select, finally, the local planner has two method had been provide.
+Pick the corrspending choice and comment specific command in those files can implement them.
 ```
 # First terminal
 source devel/setup.bash